The stages of myeloma

 Asymptomatic myeloma is also called smouldering or indolent myeloma.
 This means you don't have symptoms but have

 - A level of paraprotein in your blood that is more than 30 g/L

 - A level of abnormal plasma cells in your bone marrow that is between 10% and 60%

 - No related organ or tissue damage

 You do not normally have treatment for asymptomatic myeloma.
 But your doctor will want to monitor you at least every 3 months for any symptoms.
 Asymptomatic myeloma eventually progresses to symptomatic myeloma, but your doctor cannot say when this will happen.
 The risk of progression is highest in the first 5 years.

 Overall, 10 out of 100 people with asymptomatic myeloma (10%) develop symptomatic myeloma every year for the first 5 years.
 About 3 out of 100 people (3%) develop symptomatic myeloma every year for the next 5 years.
 And 1 out of 100 people (1%) develop symptomatic myeloma every year after that.

 If you have symptomatic myeloma you need to have treatment.
 Symptomatic myeloma means you have

 - Abnormal plasma cells in your bone marrow, or plasmacytoma (an area of abnormal plasma cells in the bone or soft tissue)

-- Damage to tissues or organs (such as bone problems, kidney problems or low levels of red blood cells – anaemia)
+- Damage to tissues or organs (such as bone problems, high calcium levels, kidney problems or low levels of red blood cells – anaemia)